I’m So Confused by my Router!

 In fact, we even have a special, PYE-only coupon that you can use to get $15 off – just use pyefriends15.
 We love what they stand for and have been very impressed with their customer support anytime that we have a question.
 Their parental controls are also very effective, as shown in the spreadsheet below.
 In fact, during our testing, there were a few obscure explicit websites that weren’t blocked by their filters.
 We sent the list to Gryphon and they were immediately added to their block list.

-Results of our parental control testing for the spreadsheet lovers out there:
+Results of our parental control testing for the spreadsheet lovers out there.
+You can see why our testing points toward Gryphon and Bark Home as our solutions of choice:

 *There might be affiliate links throughout this post because we’ve tested and trust a small list of parental control solutions.
 Our work saves you time!
 If you decide that you agree with us, then we may earn a small commission, which does nothing to your price.
 Enjoy!